andamira/devela/examples/sys/hw/mcu/esp32/c3_supermini_oled042/README.md

 Minimal bare-metal examples for an ESP32-C3 SuperMini board with a 0.42-inch OLED.

-The current example uses devela's ESP32-C3 MMIO definitions directly and boots through the ESP32-C3 ROM direct-boot path, without an ESP HAL or runtime crate.
+They boot through the ESP32-C3 ROM direct-boot path and use devela's low-level MCU support, without an ESP HAL or runtime crate.

 ## Examples

-- `led` — Turns on the board's active-low blue LED on GPIO8.
+* `led` — Turns on the board's active-low blue LED on GPIO8.
+* `usb_serial_tx` — Sends `hello from devela` over the native USB Serial/JTAG interface.
+* `usb_serial_chat` — Runs a small interactive command console over native USB serial.

 ## Requirements